MehdiGhrabli/PIMC4RUL/README.md

 ## About The Project

 This repository hosts the code as well as the datasets used for the paper "Physics-informed Markov chains for remaining useful life prediction of wire bonds in power electronic modules".
 Below is a graphical abstract providing a brief description.
-The link for the paper will soon be made available.
+The link for the paper will soon be made available, pending the acceptence of the paper in the Microelectronics Reliability journal.

 ![Portrait University Research Poster in Blue Pink Playful and Illustrative Style](https://github.com/user-attachments/assets/0c5596ff-81d3-4654-b04c-6e78dac4a9d8)